fr33zing/wallpapergen/README.md

 This project is *very early* and may be buggy.
 Please file an issue if you have a problem.

+### Troubleshooting

+* Output paths passed in quotes may fail, prefer `-o ~/example.png` over `-o '~/example.png'` when possible.
+* Wallpapers generated within 1ms of each other will overwrite if no output path is specified.
+This occurs because the default filename includes the time in milliseconds.

 ## Window manager integration